momonepal/SyntacsS/README.md

 # Syntacs :globe_with_meridians:

-This repository is for the class Collaborative Software Engineering.
-Students in this class work closely with non-programming students in the class, 'Educational Software Design' studying second language education, to design and develop software aimed at individuals learning a second language.
 This repository consists of files from this work culminating in the creation of Syntacs, a Google Chrome browser extension to expand upon translation and text analysis.

 ## Goals :white_check_mark:
 To assist non native English speakers (for now limited to Spanish L1 learners) to learn English while reading on the web.